shirha/checksum/README.md

 I used pyinstaller to make a Windows 10 xxhash64.exe inside the xxhash64.zip file.
 https://pypi.org/project/xxhash/

+Just place `xxhash64.exe` in same directory with the downloaded archives then run it.
 note: you probably need to '[unblock](unblock.jpg)' it after downloading the zip.

 The program options are: